Medication Search - Envarsus PA

 Breast-feeding: This medication passes into breast milk.
 Breast-feeding is not recommended while taking tacrolimus.
 If you are a breast-feeding mother and taking tacrolimus, it may affect your baby.
 Talk to your doctor.

-What other drugs could interact with the Envarsus PA medication?
+What other drugs could interact with Envarsus PA?

 There may be an interaction between tacrolimus and any of the following: